Skip to Main Content

 Wells Fargo: Best for lines of credit

-Who Wells Fargo is good for: Wells Fargo’s lines of credit are specially designed for different small businesses.
+Who it’s for: Wells Fargo’s lines of credit are specially designed for different small businesses.
 The SBA-backed line has smaller maximum loan amounts compared to other business lines of credit offered by banks but welcomes startups.
 Its unsecured credit line is good for established small businesses.
-And the secured line caters to high-revenue businesses bringing in at least $2 million annually.
+The secured line caters to high-revenue businesses bringing in at least $2 million annually.

 PNC Bank: Best for fast approval

-Who PNC Bank is good for: PNC Bank works best for business owners comfortable applying in person.
+Who it’s good for: PNC Bank works best for business owners comfortable applying in person.
 The bank doesn’t offer an online application process.
 It’s also best if you want low loans for the fastest approvals.
 Its unsecured loans provide a maximum loan of $100,000.

 Huntington National Bank: Best for Midwest bank

-Who Huntington is good for: Business owners in eligible states who want to work with a local bank have plenty of options to choose from with Huntington.
+Who it’s for: Business owners in eligible states who want to work with a local bank may appreciate the options available at Huntington.
 If you’re a current Huntington Bank customer, you can apply online for conventional business loans up to $350,000.

 TD Bank: Best for East Coast bank

-Who TD Bank is good for: TD Bank states it considers all business loan applicants, no matter its time in business.
+Who it’s for: TD Bank states it considers all business loan applicants, no matter their time in business.
 This makes it a solid option for startup businesses as well as established businesses.
 You can also speed up the application process by applying online for term loans under $250,000.
+Because of where it operates, it’s only a viable option for people who do business on the East Coast.

 Live Oak Bank: Best for SBA loans